 Solo Mouth Harp

-As part of her research since 2005, Deirdre has studied a number of mouth harp traditions from around the world.
+Since 2005, Deirdre has studied several mouth harp traditions from around the world.
 In particular, she has conducted fieldwork on the Balinese genggong, the Austrian maultrommel, Norwegian munnharpe, Sicilian marranzano, Yakutian khomus, and others.
-Deirdre has appeared at many festivals and events (Canada, USA, UK, Norway, Germany, Austria, Hungary, Sicily, Russia, Bali) both as a soloist and a collaborator, demonstrating the wide range of techniques, repertoires, and styles possible on the mouth harp.
+Deirdre has appeared at festivals and events in Canada, USA, UK, Norway, Germany, Austria, Hungary, Sicily, Russia, and Bali both as a soloist and a collaborator, demonstrating the wide range of techniques, repertoires, and styles possible on the mouth harp.

-Since 2012, Deirdre Morgan and Iranian santur virtuoso Peyman Heydarian have explored the combination of zanburak (mouth harp), santur (hammered dulcimer), and daf (frame drum).
-The zanburak (“little bee” in Farsi) is known as a children’s instrument in Iran, and this project exposes audiences to the potential of the zanburak in a Persian classical music setting.
-Peyman and Deirdre work with improvisation around Persian meters, melodic fragments and themes.
-They perform regularly around London and the UK.
+From 2012-2015, Deirdre Morgan and Iranian santur virtuoso Peyman Heydarian explored the combination of zanburak (mouth harp), santur (hammered dulcimer), and daf (frame drum).
+The zanburak (“little bee” in Farsi) is known as a children’s instrument in Iran and this project explores its potential in a classical Persian setting.
+Peyman and Deirdre improvise using Persian meters, melodic fragments, and themes.

 SOAS Mouth Harp Society

-Since 2012, Deirdre has taught solo and ensemble mouth harp playing and theory at SOAS, University of London.
+From 2012-2015, Deirdre taught solo and ensemble mouth harp playing and theory at SOAS, University of London.
 Members of the society have performed at events around London, including an open-air concert at the Nest Collective’s Campfire Club.